De Souza Seminar

 This course helps students understand books by Nikkei authors from the UK and USA.
 It teaches how to analyse literature.
 Students will learn important facts and methods needed to understand this type of literature.

-In the second week, we will visit Kobe.
+During the semester we will visit Kobe.
 This trip will help us learn more about the global Nikkei diaspora and build connections in the seminar group.
 We will tour the Kobe Center for Overseas Migration and Cultural Interaction and have time at the museum.
 Then, we will walk around Kobe to see its multicultural history.

 The novels we will study are (in order):